digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/performance.rst

 **Tune resource limits.** Resource limits are used to prevent ledger applications from overloading Canton by sending commands at an excessive rate.
-While resource limits are necessary to protect the system from denial of service attacks in a production environment, they can prevent Canton from achieving maximum throughput.
+While resource limits are necessary to protect the system from denial-of-service attacks in a production environment, they can prevent Canton from achieving maximum throughput.
 Resource limits can be configured as follows from the Canton console: